speedment/speedment-doc/pages/speedment_examples.md

 ### Limit
 `LIMIT` can be expressed using `.limit()`.

-If we want to limit the number of records in a stream them then the `.limit()` operation is useful.
-Suppose we want to print out the 3 first films in title order then we can do like this:
+The number of records in a stream can be controlled using the `.limit()` operation.
+This example will print out the 3 first films in title order:
 ``` java
     films.stream()
         .sorted(Film.TITLE)